wangh09/ex-documentation/yun-wei-wen-dang/matching-engine.md

 The main currencies that are enabled in the hd-hot-wallet-\*.yml should be configured in the ex database.
 There are two ways to configure them:

-1. Put the keys in xpubkeys.json to CryptoApiSchemaBuilder.java and generate a corresponding init-ex.sql, then run the sql manually.
+1. Put the keys in xpubkeys.json to CryptoApiSchemaBuilder.java and generate a corresponding init-ex.sql, then run the sql manually to insert currency settings into database. \(Need source code\)

 2. Call the APIs to set them.

-3. Bring up the sending machine
+Then bring up the sending machine

 ```
- bash init-sending.sh
+ kubectl apply -f wallet-sending/wallet-sending.yaml
 ```

 * Check if the sending machine works correctly.